IBM/merlin-docs/docs/guides/ide/developerbuild.md

 ![Filter Message Severity](../../images/guides/devBuildFilterMessageSeverity.png ':size=750')

 ### Object Level
-The children of a job log are all the ILE objects being built.
+The children of a job log are all the objects built.
 The description is the source in the IFS that is being compiled into that object.

 ![Copy Command](../../images/guides/devBuildObjectLevelActions.png ':size=750')